Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 Did I mention everybody laughed at me?
 These people clearly enjoyed my discomfort greatly.

-Nor did it stop there.
-I
+Nor did the teasing stop there.
+For the rest of the week, I

-the ship.
-If you believed everything you heard by the time we docked I ended
+you believed everything you heard, I ended

 up